General Admissions Requirements

 - Applicants to the Junior/Intermediate program must have completed or be currently completing a minimum of 12 credit hours (2 full credits), at the university level, in one of the following disciplines (teachable areas): English, French, Geography, History, Mathematics, Music (Instrumental), Science-General.

-- Junior/Intermediate applicants who wish to register for the French as a Second Language teachable course must have successfully completed a minimum of 12 credit hours (2 full credits) in French at the university level, and have passed the French Language Competency Test.
+- Junior/Intermediate applicants who wish to register for the French as a Second Language teachable course must have successfully completed a minimum of 12 credit hours (2 full credits) in French at the university level, and have passed the French Language Proficiency Test.